Georgess2293/fsd_tech_product_analyzer/README.md

 ## Backend

 1. Web scraping & Automation.
-2. ETL Pipeline: using python and pandas, raw data is extracted, transformed into a usable format and loaded into postgreSQL database.
+2. ETL Pipeline: using Python and pandas, raw data is extracted, transformed into a usable format and loaded into PostgreSQL database.
 3. Database: Schema Design - Indexing - Data Integrity.

 <br>